 CIP codes are sometimes used to determine eligibility for special programs or grant funding.
 There is not one universally accepted definition of STEM.
 Below are some common uses of CIP codes for STEM designation:

-CIP codes are assigned to academic programs when they are created based on the curriculum as approved for the degree by RIT and NYSED.
+CIP codes are assigned to academic programs when they are created based on the curriculum as approved for the degree by RIT.
 The information below outlines the assignment of CIP codes for new programs and requests for changes to CIP code assignments.

 Any program with a qualifying STEM CIP code - either for STEM OPT Extension or grant eligibility - must demonstrate that 50% or more of the program content and associated learning outcomes are grounded in science, technology, engineering and mathematics.
 The evidence for this is found in the program level learning outcomes assessment plan (PLOAP) developed for each degree program and the syllabi for courses required in the program.

-Requests for changes to CIP code assignments: CIP codes are generally static but occasional changes can be made to increase alignment with a program's curriculum.
+Requests for changes to CIP code assignments for existing programs: CIP codes are generally static but occasional changes can be made to increase alignment with a program's curriculum.
 To request a change in CIP code assignment, a short proposal should be created that includes the following: